-- 211 The socio-economic assessment within the Environmental Statement has determined that the project will have a positive effect in terms of job creation in the area during the construction period and once the proposed employment land is developed and operational. - The Environmental Statement estimates that between 60-180 construction jobs will be created during each phase of the development. - 213 During the operational stage, the population increases are not expected to cause a significant negative impact.
-For example, during Phase 1, although an estimated 2616 additional residents are expected, the design has incorporated new community facilities, associated public infrastructure and transport services to accommodate the rise in population.
+- The socio-economic assessment within the Environmental Statement has determined that the project will have a positive effect in terms of job creation in the area during the construction period and once the proposed employment land is developed and operational. - The Environmental Statement estimates that between 60-180 construction jobs will be created during this phase of the development. - 210 During the operational stage, the population increases are not expected to cause a significant negative impact.
+For this Phase 1 detailed application an estimated 2616 additional residents are expected, the design has incorporated new community facilities, associated public infrastructure and transport services to accommodate the rise in population.
 In addition, a beneficial effect is expected as a result of the increase in jobs and economic activity.
-Job opportunities will be provided from the leisure and community facilities, primary and secondary schools and increased demand to council services (i.e. public transport, waste collections and maintenance of utilities etc). - 214 The Masterplan involves the creation of 25 hectares of employment land for new jobs and businesses.
+Job opportunities will be provided from the leisure and community facilities, primary

+- and secondary schools and increased demand to council services (i.e. public transport, waste collections and maintenance of utilities etc). - 211 The Masterplan involves the creation of 25 hectares of employment land for new jobs and businesses.
 It is estimated that around 300 jobs will be created as a result of Phase 1, with around a further 2,000 jobs created as a result of Phase 3.
-Policy 3 (Managing TAYplan's Assets) supports employment land within principal settlements - 215 However having reviewed the phasing the delivery of employment land should be controlled in a manner that allows this to come forward when required rather than leaving this to Phase 3.
-This can be looked at and secured in the delivery plan and via the Legal Agreement. - 216 Taking the above into account, the proposal assists in delivering the visions contained within Perth and Kinross Council's Community Plan and Corporate Plan and the City Plan.
+While this is consistent with Policy 3 (Managing TAYplan's Assets) supports employment land within principal settlements the phasing of employment land should be controlled in a manner that allows this to come forward when required, as discussed in the assessment of the in-principle application for Berth a Park.
+This can be looked at and secured in the delivery plan and via the Legal Agreement. - 212 Taking the above into account, the proposal would make a significant contribution towards delivering the visions contained within Perth and Kinross Council's Community Plan and Corporate Plan and the City Plan.